DCC-EX/dcc-ex.github.io/docs/index.rst

     Where to next?
     ^^^

-    It is important to understand that different |DCC-EX| products, and options within those products are targeted at different levels of users, from those who don't know anything about electronics or software, through to those with a lot of knowledge and experience.
+    It is important to understand that different |DCC-EX| products, and options within those products, are targeted to different levels of users, from those who don't know anything about electronics or software, through to those with more extensive knowledge and experience.

-    We have tagged the pages to help you understand who they are aimed at.
+    We have tagged the pages with helpful icons to help you understand who they are aimed at.
 The :doc:`/begin/levels` page explains those levels.
-Keep an eye out on our pages to see at which level of experience our documentation is aimed at.
+Keep an eye out on our pages to see at which level of experience each section of our documentation is aimed towards.

 .. toctree::
    :hidden: